whotwagner/ansible-role-nukestation/README.md

 # Ansible Role: maradns

-This role installs nwipe on Debian and places a hook so that plugged usb-storages will be wiped automatically.
+This role installs nwipe on Debian and places a udev-rule so that plugged usb-storages will be wiped automatically.

 ## Requirements